Blog

 7. Don’t try to prioritize ideas brought forth in the meeting.
 This is mainly a brainstorming session where ideas are explored in relation to their strategic impact on the business, and they are best discussed and explored as they are suggested and not according to an imposed agenda.

-8. Provide the means for people to advance ideas visually and immediately to the whole room - white board, flip chart, colored markers, etc.
+8. Encourage brainstorming.
+Provide the means for people to advance ideas visually and immediately to the whole room - white board, flip chart, colored markers, etc.

 9. Cover each topic thoroughly before progressing to the next.
 Keep in mind that you are exploring strategic solutions.
 When discussing each subject, come up with realistic timelines for specific actions to be taken after the meeting has been adjourned.